taubyte/tb_website_blog_hugo/content/posts/taubyte/101/first-project.md

 Now that you have some basic understanding of those important concepts that make Taubyte uniquely suited for Web 3.0, we can go ahead and get your first project created!

 ## Web Console
-Taubyte web console is a dApp and can be accessed from diffrent places.
+Taubyte web console is a dApp and can be accessed from different places.
 The most convenient at the  time of writing this article is https://console.taubyte.com

-{{< highlight text >}}
-Go ahead and navigate to https://console.taubyte.com
+> Go ahead and navigate to https://console.taubyte.com
-{{< /highlight >}}

 ## Login